open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-<a href="operations.md#get-the-lot-for-a-procurementprojectlot">Get the lot for the ProcurementProjectLot</a> and map to the lot's `.noAccessibilityCriteriaRationale`.
+[Get the lot for the ProcurementProjectLot](operations.md#get-the-lot-for-a-procurementprojectlot) and map to the lot's `.noAccessibilityCriteriaRationale`.

 ```xml
 <cac:ProcurementAdditionalType>